 The Graziadio School focuses on the professional and personal development of business professionals, managers, and senior executives.
 The school's programs prepare individuals for leadership positions in a wide variety of industrial, educational, nonprofit, and other service organizations.
-The school views leadership as being applicable to all business and management endeavors that include the coordination of people and the allocation of other resources toward the accomplishment of stated objectives at all levels of the organization.
+The school views leadership as being applicable to all business and management endeavors that require management and stewardship of other resources toward the accomplishment of stated objectives at all levels of the organization.

-Courses are organized from an integrated, interdisciplinary perspective and emphasize themes of leadership, ethics, entrepreneurship, globalization, and innovation.
+Programs are organized from an integrated, interdisciplinary perspective.
+Individual courses emphasize themes of leadership, ethics, entrepreneurship, globalization, and innovation.
 Teaching and learning methodologies include lectures, case analyses, group discussion and debate, simulation exercises, student presentations, role playing, guest speakers, applied research/consulting projects, critical analyses, and team projects.
 A high degree of active student participation is required.
 Success is contingent upon students' competency in developing and practicing effective team skills.